grahamcarman/docs/astro/connect-aws.md

 ### Access a public AWS endpoint

 To facilitate communication between your Astro cluster or Deployment and your cloud, you can allowlist the external IPs for your cluster or Deployment in your cloud.
-If you have no other security restrictions, this means that any Deployment or cluster with an allowlisted external IP address can access your AWS resources through a valid Airflow Connection.
+If you have no other security restrictions, this means that any Deployment or cluster with an allowlisted external IP address can access your AWS resources through a valid Airflow connection.

 #### Allowlist external IP addresses for a cluster